 Since the 1960s, off and on, immigration opponents have pushed for an employment-based immigration system.

 Even after the passage of the 1965 Immigration and Nationality Act, the cries never completely died.

-As noted, had S.744 passed, the family-based visa system would have been depleted.
+As noted, had S.744 passed, the current system would have been depleted.

-Sadly, as a family-based visa, green card, and citizenship attorney, I watched several pro-immigrant advocates willing to go along with the proposal.
+Sadly, unaware or uncaring that the family-based immigrant visas process was on the verge destruction, I watched several pro-immigrant advocates willing to go along with the proposal.

 Most immigrants, of course, did not understand the proposal in depth.

 By and large, they relied on the advice of community spokespersons, non-profit leaders, and immigration lawyers – many of whom simply followed the path set forth by their favorite political figures.